kzhang31415/New-Repo/README.md

 ```
 You'll need to convert the matrix from the .vis format to a .txt format using some other software.
 Then open a MATLAB terminal and run the same four commands as above.

-The mathematics behind the engine are included in the file "math.pdf".
+The mathematics behind the engine are included in the math folder.